 Ross Feller Casey’s Philadelphia work injury attorneys handle cases on a contingency basis, so you will not pay anything unless there is a financial recovery in your case.

 If you or a loved one has suffered a workplace injury, one of our attorneys can assist you in determining if you have a job injury lawsuit.
-Even if the injury occurred some time ago, you may still be able to investigate a potential work injury claim.
+Even if the injury occurred some time ago, you might still be able to investigate a potential work injury claim.
 But your time may be running out.

 Please contact our office to arrange a free consultation with a work injury attorney in Philadelphia.